-Course Instructor: Your teacher, Mike Sullivan, has served at Ethnos360 Bible Institute since 2003.
-Scot is a graduate of Dallas Theological Seminary where he earned his Master of Arts in Biblical Studies and Doctor of Ministry.
-He and his wife April have been married for seventeen years and have three children.
+Your teacher, Mike Sullivan, has served at Ethnos360 Bible Institute since 1982 and brings over forty years of teaching experience to the classroom.
+Mike is a graduate of Grace Theological Seminary where he earned his Master of Arts in Intercultural Studies.
+He and his wife Jenny have been married for over fifty years and have one child.

 Prayer class is formatted to answer basic questions: What is prayer?
 Why should we pray?
 What do we pray?
 Why can we pray?
 Why don’t we pray?
 What hinders prayer?
 What promises are there regarding prayer?
 What isn’t prayer?
 How did Jesus pray and what did He teach His disciples?
 How do we mold prayer to capture the essence of scriptural transformation?
 What are central elements of prayer?
 How can prayer utilize the transforming power of the Word of God in lives?